The Pros and Cons of Pop Up Campers

 About Contributor

-Of all the RVs out there, the pop-up is by far the most affordable option.
-This is even true of brand new models, but the used market is an excellent option too.
-You can often find a used pop-up in good condition for less than $10,000 if you don’t mind a camper with minimal features.
+Of all the RVs, the pop up is the most affordable.
+This is true of new models, but the used market offers excellent options.
+You can often find a used pop up in good condition for less than $10,000 if you don’t mind a camper with minimal features.
+Even those with upgrades like solar packages and full indoor kitchens are typically under $20,000.

-The simplicity of a pop-up camper is what keeps their price tags low, but that doesn’t mean you have to go without amenities.
-Most pop-ups feature a nice kitchen area with a sink, a dinette, and two queen beds for ample sleeping space.
+Their simple design keeps the price tags low, but that doesn’t mean you have to go without amenities.
+Most pop up campers feature a functional kitchenette with a sink, a dinette, and two beds for ample sleeping space.

-Some even have a wet bath, so you don’t have to utilize the campground facilities whenever you need to shower or use the restroom.
-Many modern pop-ups also boast outdoor kitchens, which allows you to minimize in-and-out foot traffic during meal times.
+Some include a wet bath or a hidden storage area for a portable toilet.
+That adds the luxury of avoiding campground facilities or doing your business outdoors if boondocking.
+Many modern pop up campers also boast outdoor kitchens, which allow you to minimize in-and-out foot traffic during meal times.

-The scope of features in a pop-up RV really depends on the unit’s size and what the manufacturer can fit within the floorplan.
-Obviously, units with larger floorplans and more features and amenities will demand a higher price.
+The scope of features in a pop up RV depends on the camper’s size and what the manufacturer can fit in the floor plan.
+Larger floor plans with more features and amenities will demand a higher price.

 lightweight-advantages-of-a-pop-up-camper-06-2022

-One of the downsides of fifth wheels and travel trailers is weight.
-Depending on a trailer’s size, you might need a full-size truck or heavy-duty truck to tow it.
-However, pop-up campers can usually be towed by your regular family SUV, minivan, midsize truck, or crossover utility vehicle.
+A common downside of fifth wheels and travel trailers is weight.
+Depending on dry weight and gross trailer weight once loaded, you might need a full-size or heavy-duty truck.
+However, pop up campers can usually be towed by your regular family SUV, minivan, midsize truck, or crossover utility vehicle.

-Explore five RVs you can pull with an SUV.
+Explore RVs you can pull with an SUV.

-That same benefit pertains to driving pop-up campers on the road.
-Their ability to fold down makes many new RVers feel more comfortable towing a pop-up over a larger camper like a fifth wheel or a travel trailer.
+That same benefit pertains to driving pop up campers on the road.
+Their ability to fold down makes many new RVers feel more comfortable towing a pop up over a larger camper like a fifth wheel or travel trailer.
+Some of the best pop up campers include a fresh water tank and waste holding tanks, as well as a prep for installing solar panels on the roof.
+Combined with their small size and easy maneuverability, these features make pop up trailers an excellent option for boondocking.

 easy-setup-advantages-of-a-pop-up-camper-06-2022